nayoung1-catamount-wcu-edu/personal/README.md

 This folder includes most of my math related Python scripts.

 ### R Scripts
+This folder will include R scripts.

+### Machine Learning Scripts
-This folder will include R scripts for machine learning.
+This folder will include machine learning scripts using Python.